FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 Al-Seeni, MN, El Rabey, HA, Zamzami, MA, Alnefayee AM (2016) The hepatoprotective activity of olive oil and Nigella sativa oil against CCl4 induced hepatotoxicity in male rats.
 BMC Complement Altern Med.
 16, 438

-In the article, the authors studied the hepatoprotective (liver protective effects) properties of two types of oils: olive oil and Nigella sativa (black cumin) oil.
-In this study, male rats were exposed to CCl₄ to induce liver damage.
-After exposure to CCl₄, rats received different treatments with olive oil and Nigella sativa oil and studied how these oils affect parameters of liver damage such as enzyme levels (e.g. ALT, AST), oxidative stress and histological changes in liver tissue.
-The results showed that both olive oil and Nigella sativa oil reduced oxidative stress and inflammation and protected liver cells from damage caused by CCl₄.
-These findings support the use of these natural oils as potential therapeutic agents to protect the liver from toxic substances , opening the door for further research and development of natural therapeutic approaches for the treatment of liver diseases.
+In the article, the authors studied hepatoprotective (hepatoprotective effects) properties of two types of oils: olive oil and Nigella sativa (black cumin) oil.
+In this study, male rats exposed to CCl₄ to induce liver injury.
+After exposure to CCl₄, rats were given different treatments with olive oil and Nigella sativa oil and the effects of these oils on liver injury parameters such as enzyme levels (e.g. ALT, AST), oxidative stress and histological changes in liver tissue were studied.
+The results showed that both olive oil and Nigella sativa oil reduced oxidative stress and inflammation and protect liver cells from damage, caused by CCl₄.
+These findings support the use of these natural oils as potential therapeutic agents to protect the liver from toxic substances, which opens up possibilities for further research and development of natural therapeutic approaches for the treatment of liver diseases.

 10. Source:

-The article examines the antihypertensive effect (blood pressure-lowering effect) of Nigella sativa seed extract in patients with mildly elevated blood pressure (hypertension).
-The purpose of the research was to examine whether Nigella sativa (black cumin) seed extract has a blood pressure-lowering effect in people who have mild hypertension (slightly elevated blood pressure), meaning their blood pressure is not high enough to require immediate medical attention. treatment but is still elevated.
-After treatment with Nigella sativa extract, patients showed a statistically significant reduction in blood pressure , both systolic and diastolic blood pressure.
-This effect was particularly noticeable after a certain period of treatment.
-Research confirms that Nigella sativa seed extract has the potential to lower blood pressure in patients with mild hypertension.
-This means that Nigella sativa could serve as a natural adjunct or supplement in the management of mild hypertension, along with traditional treatment methods.
+The article examines antihypertensive effect (blood pressure lowering effect) of Nigella sativa seed extract in patients with mildly elevated blood pressure (hypertension).
+The aim of the study was to examine whether Nigella sativa (black cumin) seed extract has a blood pressure lowering effect in people who have mild hypertension (mildly elevated blood pressure), meaning their blood pressure is not high enough to require immediate medical treatment, but is still elevated.
+After treatment with Nigella sativa extract, patients showed statistically significant reduction in blood pressure, both systolic and diastolic blood pressure.
+This effect was especially noticeable after a certain period of treatment.
+The research confirms that Nigella sativa seed extract has the potential to lowering blood pressure in patients with mild hypertension.
+This means that Nigella sativa could serve as a natural supplement or adjunct in the management of mild hypertension, along with traditional treatment methods.

 Your source of inspiration and knowledge